vorostamas/smarthome/docs/camera.md

 # USB Camera /Using Webcam in Home Assistant

+The following article explains how you can connect a USB based camera module to your Raspberry Pi, and bring in motion sensing capabilities and real-time streaming into your home automation system.
+The software used to interact with USB camera is `motion`, and it has so many wonderful features - including saving images when there is a motion, run an external program when the motion is detected, create a video clips of all recordings (by stitching all the images), make timelapse pictures, and has a built-in web server for easier access to the camera using a web interface...and more!
+There are so many advanced features that are available, unfortunately this article covers only some of it.

+The design goes something like the following picture.
+The camera is connected to a Raspberry Pi using USB interace, and the Raspberry Pi will be running `motion` program as `daemon` in the background, which constantly streaming the video and whenever the program detects significant difference between frames, it saves the images, and calls an external python program that drops a message into MQTT signaling that the motion has been etected.
+The home automation system (Home Assistant) allows for easy integration with MQTT, and lets you create sensors and automations.
+MQTT makes an easy integration between `motion` and `Home Assistant`.

 ![Camera Setup]({{site.url}}/images/camera-1.jpg "Camera Setup")

+Now that you know how this will come together, it is time to install and set up and configure basic Raspberry Pi stuff.
+If you are not familiar with setting up Raspberry Pi, you can find it online at [Raspberry Pi](https://www.raspberrypi.org)'s web site.

 After installing Raspbian Operating System on your Raspberry Pi, connect USB camera to Raspberry Pi and run the following command.